Inhumanity (comics): Subplots

-The Avengers A.I. encountered an elderly widow named Doris who turned to attorney Matt Murdock for help after her bank foreclosed on her home.
-After being exposed to the Terrigen Mist, she transformed into an octopus-like creature with masses of tentacles in place of arms.
-She attacked the Avengers A.I. before being persuaded to stop by Doombot.
-Doris then took off for parts unknown with Medusa.
+The Avengers A.I. encounter an elderly widow named Doris who turns to attorney Matt Murdock for help after her bank forecloses on her home.
+After being exposed to the Terrigen Mist, Doris transforms into an octopus-like creature and attacks the Avengers A.I. before being persuaded to stop by a Doombot.
+Doris then takes off for parts unknown with Medusa.

 Luke Cage keeps the Mighty Avengers together and made the remodeled Gem Theater as their base.
 The Mighty Avengers now have the purpose of helping those in need.
 During this time, the Spider-Hero becomes the new Ronin.
 Barbara McDevitt (the personal bodyguard of Cortex Inc. director Jason Quantrell) was discovered to be an Inhuman descendant whose powers were activated after she suffered from Terrigenesis and remained in a cocoon for weeks.
 Afterwards, Cortex Inc. enlisted Barbara in her new identity of Quickfire to infiltrate the ruins of Attilan.

 Geldoff is a Latverian teenager visiting the U.S. as part of a student exchange programs, and begins to manifest his dormant Inhuman heritage after being exposed to the Terrigen Mist.
-After a brief scuffle with the X-Men, he is kidnapped by Monica Rappaccini of A.I.M.
+After a brief scuffle with the X-Men, he is kidnapped by Monica Rappaccini.

-Fiona is a former blogger who was exposed to the Terrigen Mist while taking selfies and subsequently began blogging about her condition where she had mutated to having a bird-like appearance.
+Fiona is a former blogger who was exposed to the Terrigen Mist while taking selfies and subsequently began blogging about her condition, where she had mutated to having a bird-like appearance.
 She was rescued by members of the Avengers Academy and former members of the New X-Men after nearly falling to her death.